 It was still daylight when the show began.
 Having arrived a bit late, my friends and I found some space at the back and settled in for a listen.
 And it was a listen, since there was nothing to see.
 The stage was far away and there were no video screens.
 If I stood up and squinted, I could see a crazy-haired guy way, way over there on the stage with his back to the audience, pondering his six-string as he plucked out mild ditties that sounded like the theme music for daytime talk shows.

 On and on it went.
 A fuzzy-haired guy plinking dork music two football fields away.
-This wasn’t growling and moaning blues guitar as many people probably thought it would be; it was jazz guitar.
-It sounded to me like something you’d listen to in your den in 1964 while wearing slippers and smoking a pipe.
+This wasn’t growling and moaning blues guitar as many people probably thought it would be; it was pure jazz guitar.
+It sounded like something you’d listen to in the den of your mid-century modern in 1964, while wearing slippers and smoking a pipe.

 Coda: this malformed memoir should not be seen as a criticism of Pat Metheny and his music.
 As I said in the beginning, it’s just not to my taste.
 Rather, this is a commentary on the nature of megashows, the malleability of groups, and the nature of bullshit as the cement that holds many aspects of our society together.
 There are a few videos from the show on YouTube (this one is typical, this one gives you a sense of the venue, and this one might even wake you up), and in them you can see that the crowd — at least the ones up front — were clearly enjoying the show.
 But those are probably the hardcore jazz geeks.
 It’s my opinion that the 80,000 people behind them had no idea what was going on and were probably wondering when the Muzak was going to stop so the show could begin.